Midwifery

 Sarah Scarlett, BSc Midwifery graduate

-We welcome Scottish, UK and international students and consider all applicants on an individual basis.
+We welcome Scottish and UK students and consider all applicants on an individual basis.

 All applicants must satisfy the entry requirements of the Nursing and Midwifery Council including evidence of literacy and numeracy for entry to pre-registration nursing and midwifery programmes (NMC Circular 03/2008, revised 2010 Standards).
 All applicants will need to demonstrate this with acceptable qualification awards in both English and Maths.